Data Augmentation#

 Augmentation pipeline#

-The figure below illustrates the augmentation pipeline that we are going to implement.
+The figure below illustrates the augmentation pipeline.
 Note that the horizontal flip and the color jitter are skipped with a certain probability, based on a decision taken independently for each image in the batch.
-When a probability argument is not supported by a transform, which is the case for ColorJitter, we can use RandomApply to apply a transform with a given probability.
+When a probability argument is not supported by a transform, which is the case for ColorJitter, we use RandomApply to apply a transform with a given probability.

 Augmentation Pipeline